532 Herculina: Physical characteristics

 Herculina is one of the larger members of the main asteroid belt.
 It is believed to rank among the top 20 in size, but the exact dimensions of many large asteroids are still uncertain.
 The current estimate for its mass would rank it close to the top 10.

 It has often been noted for its complex lightcurves, which made determination of its shape and rotation somewhat difficult.
 A set of 1982 speckle interferometry observations led to a simple preliminary model of Herculina as a three-axis object, perhaps 260 by 220 by 215 km.
-1985 analysis of this data concluded there was a nonspherical shape with one bright spot, whilst a 1987 photometric astrometry study concluded the object was spherical with two dark spots (and rotated around a completely different pole), which was in turn negated by a 1988 thermal study which showed the object could not be spherical.
+1985 analysis of this data concluded there was a non-spherical shape with one bright spot, whilst a 1987 photometric astrometry study concluded the object was spherical with two dark spots (and rotated around a completely different pole), which was in turn negated by a 1988 thermal study which showed the object could not be spherical.
 By the late 1980s, the generally accepted model was a three-axis object with major albedo or topographical features.

 Recent (2002) modelling of photometric data indicates that Herculina is not spherical, but a blocky shape not unlike a battered cuboid - or, as the analysis described it, it "resembles a toaster".
 This analysis indicates the presence of multiple largish craters, similar to 253 Mathilde, but no major variation in albedo.
 The approximate ratios of the axes were suggested as 1:1.1:1.3, broadly consistent with earlier models if slightly more elongated.

-Satellites
+Satellite

 Following anomalous observations during an occultation of the star SAO 120774 in 1978, Herculina became the first asteroid to be "confirmed" to have an asteroid moon, with the parent asteroid estimated at a 216 km diameter and a satellite of about 45 km orbiting at a distance of around 1,000 km.
 However, careful examination in 1993, using the Hubble Space Telescope, failed to locate a secondary.